 - The receive module terminates the DC voltage output from the GPS repeater/receiver and presents an impedance that simulates the presence of a GPS antenna

 - Standard optical connector type is SC/APC (FC/APC on request)

 - Power for each unit is provided by an external +12V power adapter

 - Both TX and Rx units provide connections for serial data transmission (RS232, RS485 & TTL) for monitoring and control

-GPS-over-fibre systems are customised to meet your exact requirements; for advice please contact us by clicking on the orange button below.
+GPS-over-fibre systems are customised to meet your exact requirements.

 RVL-1 GPS Fibre Optic Link System

 The RVL-1 FIBER from Forsberg Services is an affordable multi-constellation optical fibre link system for remote GPS antenna installations.